HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 * In situations where information on a particular data element is not present and the reason for absence is unknown, mCODE Data Senders MUST NOT include the data elements in the resource instance.
 * mCODE Data Receivers MUST interpret missing data elements within resource instances as data not present in the mCODE Data Sender's system.
 * In situations where information on a particular data element is missing and the mCODE Data Sender knows the reason for the absence of data, the Data Sender MUST send the reason for the missing information.
-The absence reason value SHOULD come first from the element's value set if it exists or otherwise from the `dataAbsentReason` extension.
+The absence reason value SHOULD come first from the element's value set if it exists or otherwise from the `dataAbsentReason` element (if present) or extension.
 * mCODE Data Receivers MUST be able to process resource instances containing data elements asserting missing information.

 #### Required Elements